Clemsazert/Clemsazert/README.md

 ## Hello there, my name is Clément 🤗

 ### I'm an French Software Engineer.
-I graduated two years ago from CentraleSupélec, Paris (Major in IT Architecture) and I work in a govtech startup.
+I graduated from CentraleSupélec, Paris (Major in IT Architecture) and I work in a govtech startup.

 - 🌱 I’m currently learning Remix and game dev.
-- 🏆 End of 2023 Goals: continue developing my Go game and release an alpha version.
+- 🏆 2024 Goals: become a master in software architecture and release an alpha version of my game.
 - 🎥 I also love shooting and producing video content for my friends and family.
 Check out the [students union][hyris] I was in!

 ### Find me on social networks: